orthose/forbiddenIsland/README.md

 7. Execute the jar file

 	java -jar forbiddenIsland.jar

+REMARK: You can use the -v option to get the console print.

 WARNING: Notice that the jar file doesn't work if the assets directory is not accessible from the current directory.